What is Toxic Shock Syndrome?

 Toxic shock syndrome requires immediate emergency care in a hospital.
 Call 9-1-1 or go to the nearest emergency department right away if you think you have TSS.

-If you experience any of the symptoms of TSS while using a tampon, remove the tampon and see your health care provider right away.
-Inform them that you were using a tampon when the symptoms started.
+If you experience any of the symptoms of TSS while using a tampon or menstrual cup, remove the tampon or menstrual cup and see your health care provider right away.
+Inform them that you were using a tampon or menstrual cup when the symptoms started.

 What is the treatment for TSS?

 TSS cannot be treated at home.
-Hospital care is required for treating a staph infection and related complications caused by TSS, such as shock.
+Hospital care is required to treat a staph infection and related complications caused by TSS, such as shock.
 You will be given antibiotics to kill the bacteria and stop further release of toxins.

-If the source of infection involves a tampon, diaphragm or contraceptive sponge, it should be removed as soon as possible.
+If the source of infection involves a tampon, menstrual cup, diaphragm or contraceptive sponge, it should be removed as soon as possible.

 Who is at risk of TSS?